espressif/esp-zigbee-sdk/examples/esp_zigbee_ncp/README.md

 # Ncp Example

-This example code shows how to configure Zigbee ncp (Network Co-Processor) device.
+This example demonstrates how to configure a Zigbee Network Co-Processor (NCP) device.

 ## Hardware Required

 * The example is a single SoC solution, it doesn't need a Wi-Fi SoC to run the example.
 We will provide a esp_zigbee_host example later as a reference.
-* A USB cable for power supply, output log and programming.
+* One 802.15.4 enabled development board (e.g., ESP32-H2 or ESP32-C6) running this example acts as a Zigbee NCP.
-* Choose ESP32 or ESP32-S3 as host and **Flash** Zigbee ncp on the ESP32-H2 DevKitC .
+* A second board (e.g., ESP32 or ESP32-S3 ) running as as host (see [esp-zigbee-host](../esp_zigbee_host/) example).
 * Connect the two SoCs via UART, below is an example setup with ESP32-DevKitC and ESP32-H2-DevKitC:

 ESP32 pin     | ESP32-H2 pin